kmfd/scrape-post/README.md

 - git diff before commit

 # Additional thoughts

+- Added branch `bbcworld` which retrieves the xml response from BBC's World News main feed.

 ## Other resources related to this
 * **How to Use GitHub Actions to Automate Data Scraping**